Var-01/Movie-Recommendation/README.md

 ## Recommender
 - Item-Based Recommender.

-    I built this recommender calculating cosine similarity between movies.
-The similarity was calculated using two vectors that contained movie ratings.
+    I built this recommender using Knn algorithm to give predictions of the movies and then fetching top 5 movies by calculating their cosine distance.

 ## Installation